top of page

 We won’t provide alcohol or chocolate bars, but residents are welcome to bring their own stashes and/or any other food-things that they love to eat daily.

-Amenities: There is a small mini fridge, toaster, coffee maker, and water boiler set up in the rooms’ 7&8 parlor space for artist resident use.
+Amenities: There is a small mini fridge, toaster, coffee maker, and water boiler set up in the rooms’ 7&8 parlor space, and in room 2, for artist residents’ use.
 It’s recommended that artists use these amenities for breakfast if they do not order breakfast.
 There is also some space available in the BnB guest fridge in the dining room for extra groceries and a small pantry space off the kitchen.

 Kitchen use: